Volunteers/Undergraduate Students

 Yuki is a second-year undergraduate neuroscience student at UBC.
 She is passionate about women’s health, particularly relating to female contraceptives, and is deeply interested in how medical advancements can better support women’s reproductive choices in the future.
 She aspires to pursue an MD, with the goal of becoming a resource for women navigating their healthcare needs and advocating for education on often stigmatized topics related to women’s health and sexual well-being.

-Lauren Seldon
+Lauren Selden

 she/her